MrScautHD/Bliss/README.md

 - 🎨 Efficient rendering of textures, fonts, and shapes using SpriteBatch.
 - 🎥 User-friendly Camera2D and Camera3D systems for intuitive control.
 - 🎮 Simplified input handling for keyboard, mouse, and gamepads.
-- ✨ Straightforward system for loading and managing effects.
+- ✨ Straightforward system for loading and managing effects, textures, images, audio, and more.
 - 🖼️ Easy-to-implement window management using SDL2.
 - 🎶 Robust and powerful audio system for immersive sound experiences.
 ---